RhinoRhys/radarr-collections/README.md

 ### Scheduling

 To automate running a scan at set intervals, please use your inbuilt OS scheduling tool to run the command.
 Please be aware that once the **full initial scan** has run, the **full update scan** is unlikely to find new movies very often.
-This script makes one API call to TMDB per movie, collection and person that it checks, and while their network can probably handle it, it just seems like a waste to be running repeated scans when new sequels are only announced every few years and it takes months of people's time to make or be in one.
-A suggested set up would be to have two scheduled tasks, one running the **Reduced update scan** at regular hourly intervals to keep the database checks up to date and the other running a **full update scan** once per week, or even less, to sync your monitored items.
+This script makes one API call to TMDB per movie, collection and person that it checks, and while their network can probably handle it, it just seems like a waste to be running repeated scans when new sequels are only announced every few years and it takes months of people's time to make or be in something.
+I personally have it set up with two scheduled tasks, one running the **Reduced update scan** every day to keep new additions to the database checked and the other running a **full update scan** once a fortnight to sync all my monitored collections and people.

 ### Additional output files
 #### Caching mode

 When running with the `-c` option, no movies will be automatically added into Radarr.
 Instead, found\_date\_time.txt is the scan results file that lists the movies that have been found.
-It is not created if 0 movies are found.  <br>
+It is not created if 0 movies are found.
+A comma separated list of all the TMDB ID numbers found is also added at the end of the file.
+This allows you to run the scan once to list everything you are missing, add all the movies from the list that you want, then run the scan a second time and use the new list to paste into your rcm.conf file in the blacklist.
+Be sure to check there is a comma between the end of what is already there and what you paste in.<br>
+Example:
 > Total Movies Found: 2
 >
 > From Collections: 1